Panhellenic Sorority Recruitment

 Potential New Members Speak to Sorority Members at the Summer Social

-We are excited that you are interested in joining our Greek Community, and we cannot wait to help you find a place where your are at home!
-Panhellenic Sorority Recruitment at JSU will help you do just that.
+We are excited that you are interested in joining our Greek Community, and we cannot wait to help you find a place where you feel like you belong!
+Panhellenic Sorority Recruitment at Jax State will help you do just that.
 The Panhellenic community connects people beyond their college years and create friendship that will last a lifetime.
-Here at Jacksonville State University, we have 5 Panhellenic chapters that are unique, loving, and offer a place to truly call home.
+Here at Jacksonville State University, we have 5 Panhellenic chapters that are unique, loving, and offer a place to truly find your people.
 Let's get your road to sisterhood started!

 Register for Panhellenic Summer Social!